SantoriniDave.com

 Hotel phone: +39 06 982634

-Since opening in mid-2013, this uber-stylish boutique hotel has won many plaudits.
-Its magazine-worthy decor marries comfort with a contemporary design aesthetic, and its location is excellent, near top historical sights and the famous shopping strip Via dei Condotti.
+Stylish boutique hotel with magazine-worthy decor that marries comfort with a contemporary design aesthetic.
+Its location is excellent, near top historical sights and the famous shopping strip Via dei Condotti.

 5. Hotel Campo De’ Fiori – Historic Center